calipho-sib/cellosaurus-wikidata-bot/README.md

 + Inform you for Wikidata cell lines items to delete (in **results/Qids_2_delete.txt**).
 + Inform you for Wikidata cell lines items that are in duplicate in Wikidata (in **results/cell_line_duplicate.txt**).

-## Exemple
+## Example

-For a the Cellosaurus release 26:
+For Cellosaurus release 26:

 	./Main.py Q53439980
 	>>------------------- Would you download a Cellosaurus dump?(y/n) -------------------